racedo/SEMAT/05-pilot poc-implementation.md

 Team|4|5

 ## Summary
-We perform the implementation of the Pilot PoC to demonstrate :
+We perform the implementation of the Pilot PoC to demonstrate the customer use case and the the viability of the opportunity.

+## Description
+This activity can start when all the pre requirements are met to fulfill the defined POC use case.
+It requires the following ressources:
+- Necessary Hardware and software
+- Subscriptions and Licenses
-- the viability of the opportunity
+- All the technical stakeholders
+And it will demonstrate :
 - the work is started and under control
 - the way of working is in use, in place and is working well
 - the team if collaborating and performing

-## Description
-$body$
+- the POC goals met

 ## Practices